On the Birational Nature of Lifting: Canonical Surface Singularities

 \begin{proof} By Artin's approximation results \cite[Theorem (3.10)]{artin approx}, it suffices to show that a canonical surface singularity is analytically isomorphic to the quotient of $\Aff_k^2$ by a finite linearly reductive group scheme, or a finite flat group scheme of order prime to $p$, respectively.

 We begin with our assertions on $A_{n-1}$-singularities.
-Such singularities are analytically isomorphic to $k[[u,v,w]]/(uv-w^n)$.
-We can realize this as the complete local ring at the origin of the quotient $\Aff_k^2/\mu_n$, where the action
+Such singularities are analytically isomorphic to $k[[u,v,w]]/(uv-w^n)$, by \cite[(2.3)]{artin}.
+We can realize this as the complete local ring at the singular point of the quotient $\Aff_k^2/\mu_n$, where the action

 of $\mu_n$ on $\Aff_k^2$ is given by the map

 Alternatively, the action can be described as follows: for any $k$-scheme $T$, the action of $\zeta\in\mu_n(T)$ is given on $T$-valued points by sending $f(x,y)\in\Aff_T^2(T)$ to $f(\zeta x,\zeta^{-1} y)$.
 This proves our assertion for $A_{n-1}$-singularities, as the group scheme $\mu_n$ is linearly reductive for all $p$ and it is of order prime to $p$ precisely when $p$ does not divide $n$.